 It has long leathery, upright fronds, and it can grow up to ninety feet tall in its natural climate.
 However, it won’t get that big in your house.

-This palm does prefer more humidity than most of the other best indoor trees we hand-picked for you, so you might want to have it close to the bathroom.
-It likes slightly moist soil and bright, indirect light.
+On the other hand, this palm does prefer more humidity than most of the other best indoor trees we hand-picked for you.
+So, you might want to have it close to the bathroom.
+Moreover, it likes slightly moist soil and bright, indirect light.

 Light Requirements